-A charming pedestrian cobbled street, rue Montorgueil, is lined with wonderful restaurants, cafés, cheese shops, bakeries, wine shops as well as Paris’ oldest (and one of its finest) pâtisseries.
-It’s a real joy to explore.
-Here are just some of the street’s highlights.
+A charming pedestrian cobbled street in the heart of Paris, rue Montorgueil, is lined with wonderful restaurants, cafés, cheese shops, bakeries, wine shops as well as Paris’ oldest (and one of its finest) pâtisseries.
+It’s a real joy to explore, especially for food lovers.
+Here are just some of the street’s culinary highlights.

-1st / 2nd arrondissement, between metro Étienne Marcel and Sentier
+1st / 2nd arrondissement, between metro Étienne Marcel (Line 4), Sentier (Line 3) and Réaumur Sebastopol (Lines 3 & 4)

 N° 38 : L’Escargot Montorgueil